The benefit of profiles

 After you have created profiles, you can drag rules to them in Little Snitch Configuration’s sidebar.
 Note that by default the rule is moved (its profile property is set to the new profile).
 If you want to copy it, hold down the Option key to create a copy of the rule in the profile.

 When a profile is active, you will notice an additional button in the connection alert:

-When it is highlighted, rules are created in the current profile.
+When it is selected and highlighted, rules are created in the current profile.
 Otherwise they are created effective in all profiles.